lasithLRI/bfsi-samples/ob_demo/demo_react/README.md

 Follow these steps to set up and run the application locally.

 ### Required Tool Versions
 Node.js: The recommended build tool is npm, which is bundled with Node.js.
 It's best to use the latest LTS (Long-Term Support) version of Node.js for stability.
+Tested node version is v22.17.0

 **Vite**: This project is built using Vite, a fast front-end build tool.